Notes on going cycling in Florida

 These places only have a limited number of frame sizes in the road models, so it is best to book in advance, especially if you are going to need the bicycle in the latter half of February or the beginning of March.

 I don’t recommend doing any real nighttime riding in Florida.
-However, you will probably ride a short distance on Siesta Key roads in the evening when returning from a restaurant in the Village area.
-So bring you LED lights (depending on when you’re there in the winter, it gets dark between 6:15 and 6:30).
+However, you will probably ride a short distance on the local roads in Siesta Key in the evening when returning from a restaurant in the Village area.
+So bring your bicycle LED lights (depending on when you’re there in the winter, it gets dark between 6:15 and 6:30).

 Cycling in Florida